danilocid/sivig-php/Includes/plugins/bootstrap-4.4.1/site/docs/4.4/components/forms.md

 {% endcapture %}
 {% include callout.html content=callout type="warning" %}

 Help text below inputs can be styled with `.form-text`.
-This class includes `display: block` and adds some top margin for easy spacing from the inputs above.
+This class Includes `display: block` and adds some top margin for easy spacing from the inputs above.

 {% capture example %}
 <label for="inputPassword5">Password</label>